kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 ## Helper functions
 Three helper functions (`insort`, `min_index` and `merge`) were written and used in the respective sorting implementation.

-These helper functions have to be used, they are very effective in capturing the core of each of the algorithm.
-These methods help in presenting the algorithm in an incremental fashion, reducing the cognitive load on the student.
+These helper functions are very effective in capturing the core of each of the algorithm.
+Also, they help in presenting the algorithm in an incremental fashion, reducing the cognitive load on the student.

 ```python